 Stereo Realist User Experience

 For a 35mm half-frame stereo film camera, many people seem to opt for a standard Stereo Realist camera to begin with.
-I personally wouldn’t go for one (depending on the model) right at the start because I find them quite fiddly to wind on, and looking through a separate viewfinder and rangefinder, whilst also manually focusing and remembering to cock the shutter….all takes some time to get used to.
-Others will of course disagree with me, especially as the Stereo Realist f3.5s are quite inexpensive and easy to find as they were the most popular stereo camera, the image quality is relatively good and the cameras are fairly robust.
-One of my friends has only ever used a Stereo Realist as a stereo film camera and he swears by them, although he was already using mono film cameras before it.
-It is definitely a personal opinion.
+I personally wouldn’t go for one right at the start because, from my experience, and comparing them to the other 35mm stereo cameras I’ve used, I find them quite fiddly to wind on, and looking through a separate viewfinder and rangefinder, whilst also manually focusing and remembering to cock the shutter….all takes some time to get used to.
+Others will of course disagree with me, especially as the Stereo Realist f3.5s are quite inexpensive and easy to find, as they were the most popular stereo camera, the image quality is relatively good, and the cameras are fairly robust.
+One of my friends has only ever used a Stereo Realist as a stereo film camera and he swears by them, so it is definitely a personal opinion.
+If you can try before you buy, I really recommend having a go with one.

 Stereo Realist 2.8 camera and Kosmo Foto Mono 100 ASA Film (scanned negatives).